The top ten best-selling cars in the UK are easy to spot; on every street there’s at least one Fiesta, Corsa, Focus or Golf.

 Hungary: Suzuki Vitara

-Hungarian buyers are hungry (sorry) for the Suzuki Vitara, quite probably because it's made there - the model sold 6538 units there in 2016.
-Meanwhile, the Skoda Octavia sold 5283 down in second place.
+Hungarian buyers are hungry (sorry) for the Suzuki Vitara, quite probably because it's made there - the model sold 2433 units there in 2016.
+Meanwhile, the Skoda Octavia sold 1643 down in second place, and the Opel Astra has sold 1330.

 Ireland: Hyundai Tucson

-Hyundai has well and truly taken hold in Ireland; the Tucson was the best-selling car across the Irish sea in 2016, and grew by a staggering 11,323% over 2015, to 7425 units.
-The Volkswagen Golf, meanwhile, sold 5143.
+Hyundai has well and truly taken hold in Ireland; the Tucson was the best-selling car across the Irish sea in 2016, and grew by a staggering 11,323% over 2015, and remains at the top for 2017, having sold 3382 units so far.
+The Nissan Qashqai, meanwhile, sold 3038, and the Skoda Octavia, in third place, knocks the Volkswagen Golf out of the top three, with 2598 sales.

 Italy: Fiat Panda

-Nationalism wins, once again – the Fiat Panda was the best-selling car in Italy last year, with 147,262 finding homes.
-The Lancia Ypsilon was second, with a comparatively piddly 65,647.
-It’s a 60/40 split between Fiat Chrysler group cars and other manufacturers in Italy, with the Renault Clio, Ford Fiesta, and Volkswagens Polo and Golf in the top ten, too.
+Nationalism wins, once again – the Fiat Panda is the best-selling car in Italy so far this year, with 59,965 finding homes.
+The Lancia Ypsilon was second, with a comparatively piddly 27,142.
+The Fiat 500, having shifted 22,724, was a close-ish third.
+It was a 60/40 split between Fiat Chrysler group cars and other manufacturers in Italy last year, with the Renault Clio, Ford Fiesta, and Volkswagens Polo and Golf in the top ten, too.

 Latvia: Nissan Qashqai